TheMarlboroMan/dfw-jumpstart/README.md

 ###Add new inputs:

 - Add it to the enum in class/input.h.
-- In case you need a keyboard input, locate the sdl key mapping in SDL_keycode.h (locate SDK_scancode.h first, usually in /usr/include/SDL2).
+- In case you need a keyboard input:
+	- Locate the sdl key mapping in SDL_keycode.h (locate SDK_scancode.h first, usually in /usr/include/SDL2).
+	- Or use the showkey -a command (second result).
+	- Remember, this is a scancode, not the ASCII value!.
 - Add this mapping to data/config/config.dnot in the "input" sequence.
-The first parameter is "type" (0 is keyboard), the second is device number and the third is the code.
+	- The first parameter is "type" (0 is keyboard).
+	- The second is device number and
+	- The third is the code.

-- Map it in kernel_config.cpp's get_input_pairs().
+- Map it in class/dfwimpl/state_driver.cpp's prepare_input().
 - Use it in your code by referencing as indicated in class/input.h:
 	- if(input.is_input_[down|pressed|up](input_app::your_input_here)) {...}